 07 of 18

-As long as it's kept weed-free, negative space can be an effective component of shrub beds.
-In the photo above, because of the negative space, the shrubs and small Japanese maple trees closest to the viewer's eye seem to flow out from the brick wall, like a colorful glacier.
+In this example, notice how the foundation planting extends out from the main planting area in a peninsula of colorful low-growing shrubs.
+This design works because of the empty, negative space around this jutting segment of foundation bed.
+Because of the negative space, the shrubs and small Japanese maple trees closest to the viewer's eye seem to flow out from the brick wall and into the lawn like a colorful glacier.

 08 of 18